sass/sass/README.md

 Francisco, California and works as VP of Technology at [Moovweb](http://www.moovweb.com/).

 [Natalie Weizenbaum](https://twitter.com/nex3) is the primary developer and architect of Sass.
-Her hard work has kept the project alive by endlessly answering forum posts, fixing bugs, refactoring, finding speed improvements, writing documentation, implementing new features, and getting Hampton coffee (a fitting task for a girl genius).
+Her hard work has kept the project alive by endlessly answering forum posts, fixing bugs, refactoring, finding speed improvements, writing documentation, implementing new features, and designing the language.
 Natalie lives in Seattle, Washington and works on [Dart](http://dartlang.org) application libraries at Google.

 [Chris Eppstein](http://twitter.com/chriseppstein) is a core contributor to Sass and the creator of [Compass](http://compass-style.org/), the first Sass-based framework, and